JaCraig/Canister/README.md

 The system has a fairly simple interface and only a couple of functions that need explaining.
 The first is setup:

-    using (IBootstrapper Bootstrapper = Canister.Builder.CreateContainer(new List<ServiceDescriptor>(), typeof(MyClass).Assembly, typeof(IMyInterface).Assembly)
+    using (IBootstrapper Bootstrapper = Canister.Builder.CreateContainer(new List<ServiceDescriptor>())
+                                                        .AddAssembly(typeof(MyClass).Assembly)
+                                                        .AddAssembly(typeof(IMyInterface).Assembly)
+                                                        .Build())
 	{
 		...
 	}

-The CreateContainer function initializes the IoC container and returns it ready for use.
+The CreateContainer function initializes the IoC container and returns it.
 If using ASP.Net MVC Core, it accepts the current ServiceDescriptors from the built in IoC container and adds them to the system.
-You may also pass in other assemblies that you want it to search in for modules and classes.
+You may also pass in other assemblies that you want it to search in for modules and classes as either parameters or by calling AddAssembly on the IBootstrapper object that is returned.
+Finally calling Build() on the IBootstrapper will register and call any IModules that are found in the assemblies specified.
 Once created it can be accessed here:

     IBootstrapper Bootstrapper = Canister.Builder.Bootstrapper;